Skip to main content

 • International Education

-• HPSE-GE 2121, Section 099 (Class #3918) - Higher Education Studies, Administrative Work, and Field Experiences (Internship Experience) (3 credits): Individually designed internship program to meet the special needs of graduate students.
+• HPSE-GE 2121, Section 099 (Class #TBC) - Higher Education Studies, Administrative Work, and Field Experiences (Internship Experience) (3 credits): Individually designed internship program to meet the special needs of graduate students.
 Experiences may combine supervised work assignments at metropolitan universities, colleges, or community colleges with research studies to be completed in connection with such work responsibilities.

-• EDLED-GE 2159, Section 099 (Class #3916) - Internship in Educational Leadership (3 credits): Each student is assigned to a selected superintendent, supervising principal, or official of an educational organization who serves as a supervising administrator.
+• EDLED-GE 2159, Section 099 (Class #TBC) - Internship in Educational Leadership (3 credits): Each student is assigned to a selected superintendent, supervising principal, or official of an educational organization who serves as a supervising administrator.
 The student’s activities include field experiences in administration & community leadership.

 Offered through the Department of Administration, Leadership, and Technology.